 - science centres, outreach organisations, scientists, and anyone who wishes to promote STEM (Science, Technology, Engineering, Mathematics) and space education.

-The Space Career booklet is now available in English.
-In the coming weeks, we will upload this booklet in eight more languages: Greek, Polish, Portuguese, Spanish, Romanian, Dutch, German, and Italian.
 This is not the only news we have!
 Soon, in addition to the booklet, we will release a Space Career poster to motivate and encourage youngsters to step in the exciting world of opportunities space offers.